SkoolNotes/Taproot/2020ISOS101/KBStrongInferenceNotes.md

 > "method oriented" rather than "problem oriented."

-Wait, so he made a method
+Wait, so he made a method about how to not follow methods...? hmmm...